Schizophrenia is a mental disorder that makes it hard to tell the difference between what is real and not real.

 Symptoms are very likely to return when medicine is stopped.

-Having schizophrenia increases the risk of:
+Having schizophrenia increases the risk for:

 When to Contact a Medical Professional